-Character: With the name derived from "Down under the Manhattan Bridge Overpass", DUMBO was once the thriving creative center for the starving artist types.
+Location: North-western Brooklyn Character: With the name derived from "Down under the Manhattan Bridge Overpass", DUMBO was once the thriving creative center for the "starving artist" types.
+(No surprise there as the area was quite consciously modeled after Manhattan's SoHo.)
 Enticed by the giant live/work loft spaces, artists flocked to the area from Manhattan and gentrified the formerly industrial neighborhood.

-In recent years (21st century), the area has become so popular it has priced out many of the artists.
-Today, many of DUMBO's apartments and condos have higher rents/prices than those in Manhattan.
-(Speaking of which, the view of Manhattan from DUMBO is spectacular, if not the best in the city).
+In recent years (since 2001), the area has become so popular it has priced out many of the artists.
+Today, many of DUMBO's apartments and condos have higher rents and price tags than those in Manhattan. (whose views from Western-facing DUMBO windows are some of the best in the city).

 Apartments & Real Estate

 Housing is pricey, but some apartments here have amazing views.
-Most apartments are on the larger side and traditional studios are pretty much unheard of.
+Most apartments are on the larger side; traditional "studios" are pretty much unheard of.
+If price is no obstacle, the area's converted lofts are spacious and airy.
+The entire area is family-friendly.

 Selected Rental Buildings